Home

 Team

-Lark L. Coffey, Ph.D., the Principal Investigator, obtained her Ph.D. from the University of Texas Medical Branch.
+Lark L. Coffey, Ph.D., Professor, the Principal Investigator, obtained her Ph.D. from the University of Texas Medical Branch.
 Before joining UC Davis in 2013, she worked at Institut Pasteur, Paris and the Blood Systems Research Institute at the University of California, San Francisco.

 lcoffey@ucdavis.edu